kubernetes-sigs/kubespray/docs/upgrades.md

 * flannel_version
 * kubedns_version

+Please remember that some components upgrade depends on minimum installed version.
+In example **calico version 2.6.5 upgrade to 3.1.1 is upgrading etcd store to etcdv3**.
+The kubespray stack upgrade would failed when calico version is below 2.6.5.
+Please check components' documentation and always upgrade test environment first.

 #### Unsafe upgrade example

 If you wanted to upgrade just kube_version from v1.4.3 to v1.4.6, you could